FluffyKaon/OpenPGP-Card/README.md

 Brief instructions
 ------------------
 * Make sure that the card reader is working.
-* Easy option:
-  * Use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) to install the CAP file
+* The easiest way is to use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) to install the CAP file

-* Or
+* The harder way is to use the GlobalPlatform tools
   * Install the GlobalPlatform and gppcscconnectionplugin libraries from http://sourceforge.net/projects/globalplatform/files/GlobalPlatform%20Library/GlobalPlatform%20Library%206.0.0/
   * Install GPShell from http://sourceforge.net/p/globalplatform/wiki/GPShell/
   * Load the applet on the card